Do you want your calling process to be more organized? Looking for order in a chaotic mass of calls from

-The disposition window appears, and the disposition code is updated as soon as an agent completes a call.
-After that, the entire team can access that call information.
+When the disposition window appears, the code is updated as soon as your agent completes a call.
+After that, your entire team can access that call information.

 The problem of “low first-call resolution rates” can be effectively addressed by implementing call disposition codes such as:

 - Abandoned in queue

 - Appointment scheduled